-U.S. Customs export requirements
+U.S. export requirements

-CBP regulations state that at land border points:
+CBP regulations state that at border points:

-- the vehicle must be presented to U.S. Customs at the time of export.
+- The vehicle must be presented to U.S. Customs at the time of export.

 CBP recommends that you contact the customs office where you plan to cross, directly, to verify the documentation required and their hours of operation.